Ravindu-Denuwan-Godage/MasterMind/README.md

-# MasterMind
-A beginner-friendly local CTF platform to learn Web Application Security
 # 🧠 MasterMind – Beginner Web Application CTF

 Welcome to **MasterMind**, a beginner-focused **Web Application Capture The Flag (CTF)** platform.
-This is a self-paced, hands-on training web app specifically designed for **absolute beginners** with **no prior experience in web security or programming**.
+This self-paced web application is specifically designed for **absolute beginners** — no prior experience in web development or cybersecurity is required.

-> 🚩 Learn to hack – the safe and legal way – by exploiting intentionally vulnerable web pages and uncovering hidden flags.
-After solving all 10 challenges, you'll earn a certificate of completion!
+> 🎯 Learn ethical hacking in a legal, safe, and hands-on environment by discovering hidden flags in vulnerable web pages.
+On successful completion of all levels, you'll receive a certificate of achievement!

 ---